OlivierPelletier/eve-online-incursions-discord-bot/README.md

 ### Note about sponsors

 New features for this bot are mainly motivated by ISK and PLEX donations.
-If you want to sponsor a new feature, DM me on discord (Opet#1246).
+If you want to sponsor a new feature, DM me on discord (opet).

 ## Bot features